How are drugs tested for?

 Drug testing is becoming more widespread in industry and in sport.
 Some schools, particularly public schools, have begun drug testing their students.
 And now some companies are advertising drug testing kits which parents can buy.

 There are different types of tests.
-The most commonly used methods is to test a sample of urine.
+The most commonly used method is to test a sample of urine.
 Saliva or blood tests detect drugs that have been taken over the last 24 hours.
 Blood tests are expensive and invasive, so are rarely done.
 A urine test shows a history for most drug groups of between 1 to 4 days.
 To test if someone is ‘under the influence’ then a urine or saliva test is appropriate.

 Traces of most drug groups disappear quickly in blood, saliva and urine, yet remain trapped in hair as a permanent record.
 Hair analysis typically provides a profile of drug use for between one week and up to 3 months or more.
 For evidence of a history of drug use or abstinence, say, in pre-employment tests or for assessing progress in the treatment of addiction, then a hair test is required.
 Hair tests are more technically difficult to do and are probably not as reliable as urine testing unless done in a competent laboratory.